spchuang/videojs-markers/README.md

 Basic usage: display break markers in the video.

 To add breaks in the video, simply add a new time (in seconds) in the list of breaks option.
-Also note that the video id needs to be specified in the setting option.

     // initialize video.js
     var video = videojs('test_video');

     //load the marker plugin
     video.markers({
-        setting: {
-          videoID: 'test_video'
-        },
         //set break time
         breaks:[9.5, 16, 28, 36]
     });